CarlosBergillos/ts2vg/README.rst

    edges = g.edges

-The time series passed can be a list, a tuple, or a ``numpy`` 1D array.
+The time series passed (`ts`) can be any one-dimensional iterable, such as a list or a ``numpy`` 1D array.

+By default, the input observations are assumed to be equally spaced in time.
+Alternatively, a second 1D iterable (`xs`) can be provided for unevenly spaced time series.

 Horizontal visibility graph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can also obtain horizontal visibility graphs in a very similar way:
+Horizontal visibility graphs can be obtained in a very similar way:

 .. code:: python